burns-vaughan/azure-network-protocols/README.md

 <img src="https://i.ibb.co/Csgmpp0/icmp-filter2.jpg" alt="icmp-filter2" border="0">

-Now, disable the inbound traffic rule, and go back to VM-1 and see what happens.
-Typically, you have to press enter to on Powershell or the command line to get it to show.
+Sometimes, you need to cancel the infinite ping by pressing Ctrl + c on Powershell and start it again.
+Now, disable the inbound traffic rule in Azure, and go back to VM-1, with the ping running, or restart the ping if you stopped it, and then see that ICMP traffic is now coming through on Wireshark and Powershell.

 <h3>3.
 Observe SSH traffic</h3>

 <h3>4.
 Observe DHCP traffic</h3>
 <h3>5.
 Observe DNS traffic</h3>
 <h3>6.
 Observe RDP traffic</h3>